aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 header of all other pages), a list of relevant results is displayed as tiles, similar to the short-list of packages shown on the landing page.

-The results grid includes the following elemnts about returned packages:
+The results grid includes the following elements about returned packages:

 - Name
 - Short description (truncated to fit if needed)